 What did the man like?
 Why did he flee?
 Did the idea of children wake him up with the terrors of actuarial tables, student debt crises, tuition hikes, teen pregnancy rates, school shootings, lead-contaminated toys?
 Was it the brittle intensity of Isadore that had done it?
 What was it?
 What was it?
 Where did he go?
 What happened?
 Would this happen to Isadore one day, too?
 Did people just get sick of leaning into the winds of life, and just allowed themselves instead to go slack and be carried along by it?

 Instead of having to conjure answers, Susan found him in the bar car, tearing into a paper plate of cheese fries and drinking a Rolling Rock.
 A Newsweek was laid open before him, which was odd, as Susan had never seen him read.
 As she advanced, Susan wondered whether he’d give chase.
 But his back was to her.
-It would be too late.
+By the time he noticed her it would be too late.
+Unless he got aggressive.
 And Christ, he was capable of some surprises, but would he really throttle her?
 Probably not.
 She hoped not.

 Susan tapped him on the shoulder, daintily, like a lover.
 He didn’t start when he saw her.
 He just looked up, then quickly back down at the pool of orange, plasticy goo piled before him.